-Modern glazed doors, whether they be bi-fold doors or sliding doors, are one of the most sought-after features in today’s homes.
-Equally, they are one of the main additions people use to maximise natural light in the home when undertaking an extension or renovation.
+Modern glazed doors, whether they be bi-fold or sliding doors, are one of the most sought-after features in today’s homes.
+Equally, they are one of the main additions people use to maximise natural light in the home when they are extending or planning a renovation.